Estimated reading time: 8 minutes

 Allan Rayburn wrote his father’s story and said “It was one of the most important things I’ve done in my life.”
 Read more in Writing His Father’s Story Put His Life in Perspective.

-When these Jewish children grew up and had children of their own, they may not have revealed to their children or grandchildren that they were Holocaust survivors or that they were born Jewish due to a variety of confusing and conflicting emotions.
-They may have felt guilt for not retaining their Jewish identity (after all, their parents died for it), curiosity about it since they never got to learn as a child, and appreciation for their Christian caregivers who had risked their lives to raise them.
-Naturally, it was easier to continue with their new identity and never speak about their frightening past.
+When these children grew up and had children of their own, they may not have revealed to their children or grandchildren that they were Holocaust survivors, or even that they were born Jewish.
+The reasons were often complicated.
+They may have felt guilt for not retaining their Jewish identity (after all, their parents died for it), curiosity about it since they never got to learn as a child, and deep gratitude toward Christian caregivers who had risked their lives to protect them.
+For many, it felt easier and safer to keep living inside the identity they had adopted and remain silent about their frightening past.

-Many well-known people have a hidden Holocaust past.
-Raised as a Catholic, former U.S. Secretary of State Madeleine Albright shared her hidden Jewish and Holocaust family history just before she was sworn in as U.S. Secretary of State.
-Playwright Tom Stoppard told the story of his discovery of his Jewish and Holocaust history in the Tony Award-winning play Leopoldstadt.
-There is also a generation of Jews in Poland now who were raised Catholic and are now finding out from their grandparents that they were Jewish.
+Many well-known people have described discovering a hidden Holocaust past later in life.
+Raised as a Catholic, former U.S. Secretary of State Madeleine Albright learned of her Jewish family history just before she was sworn in.
+Playwright Tom Stoppard told the story of uncovering his Jewish family history in the Tony Award-winning play Leopoldstadt.
+There is also a generation of Jews in Poland who were raised Catholic and are now learning from grandparents that they were Jewish.

 Children and Grandchildren Can Break the Silence

-Let’s write your family story together.
 We help children and grandchildren of Holocaust survivors write short, meaningful family stories with wisdom and compassion.
-Book a call with Jill and start your family story today.
+If you’d like support, book a call with me.
+We’ll talk through what you know and where to start.